jlumbroso/prog-exam-room-allocation/src/PE1.md

 *This might be a good time to upload your partially completed exam.*

 **Step 5**.
 Now in the function `assignRobin` you will write an algorithm to assign the students in "round robin" order: the first student in Room 0, the second student in Room 1, third in Room 2, and so forth up to the *N*-th student in Room *N-1*.
-Next it wraps around: the *(N+1)*-th student goes in Room 0, and the *(N+2)*-th in Room 1, etc. After you code it up, test it out with various cases like this one:
+Next it wraps around: the *(N+1)*-th student goes in Room 0, and the *(N+2)*-th in Room 1, etc. After you implement this function, test it with various cases like this one:

 ```
 $ java-introcs ZoomRooms robin 3 < names5.txt